Your cookie preferences

 You can check Starlink’s availability to your address on the Starlink website.

-Other satellite internet providers that offer the older technology might have better availability than Starlink at the moment.
+Other satellite internet providers that offer the older technology might have better availability than OneWeb at the moment.
 Take a look at ISPreview’s list of satellite broadband providers available in the UK to see if your home could access their services.

 How expensive is satellite broadband?

-Due to the advanced equipment you need to use satellite broadband at home and the high costs of business that providers have to deal with, it can be very expensive.
+Due to the equipment you need installed to use satellite broadband at home and the high costs of business that providers have to deal with, it can be very expensive.
 It’s especially pricey when compared to other types of broadband that offer the same, or faster, speeds.

 These charges make satellite broadband potentially the most expensive type of broadband you can get.